 Explanatory Note.
 This section establishes civil asset forfeiture rules for conveyances and money that are intended to be used, or are used, to commit RCC human trafficking offenses.
 The RCC replaces all prostitution offenses that involve non-consensual commercial sex acts with human trafficking offenses.
-The civil forfeiture statute in part replaces the current forfeiture statute applicable to prostitution and related offenses,135 and all seizures and forfeitures under this section shall be pursuant to D.C.
+The civil forfeiture statute in part replaces the current forfeiture statute applicable to prostitution and related offenses, 234 and all seizures and forfeitures under this section shall be pursuant to D.C.
 Law 20-278.
 This statute both changes current law by allowing asset forfeiture as to all human trafficking offenses, and preserves current District law by ensuring that offenses involving non-consensual prostitution are still subject to forfeiture.

 Subsection (a) establishes the types of property that are subject to civil forfeiture under the revised statute.
 Paragraph (a)(1) applies to any property that is, in fact, a conveyance, including aircraft, vehicles, or vessels.
-"In fact" is a defined term that indicates there is no culpable mental state for a given element.
-Here, "in fact" means that there is no culpable mental state required for the fact that the property possessed is a conveyance.
-In addition, paragraph (a)(1) requires that the conveyance is possessed with intent to facilitate commission of an offense under Chapter 16 of the RCC.
-"Possess" is a defined term in RCC § 22E-701 that here means a specified item that one holds or carries on one's person or has the ability and desire to exercise control over.
+"In fact" is a defined term in RCC § 22E-207 that indicates there is no culpable mental state for a given element.
+Here, "in fact" means that there is no culpable mental state required for the fact that the property is a conveyance.
+There are two alternative bases for forfeiture of a conveyance in paragraph (a)(1).
+The first requires that the conveyance is possessed with intent to facilitate commission of an offense under Chapter 16 of the RCC.
+"Possess" is defined in RCC § 22E-701 as either to "hold or carry on one's person" or to "have the ability and desire to exercise control over."
 "Intent" is a defined term in RCC § 22E-206 that here means a person was practically certain that a conveyance would be used to facilitate commission of an RCC human trafficking offense.
 Per RCC § 22E-205, the object of the phrase "with intent to" is not an objective element that requires separate proof-only the person's culpable mental state must be proven regarding the object of this phrase.
-It is not necessary to prove that the conveyance was used to facilitate commission of an RCC human trafficking offense, just that a conveyance would be so used.
-Applying the RCC definition of "intent" does not change the mental state requirements for forfeiture in D.C.
-Law 20-278.136
+It is not necessary to prove that the conveyance was used to facilitate commission of an RCC human trafficking offense, just that a person believed to a practical certainty 235